ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

         self.ca.assert_that_pv_is("CURRENT:SP", limit_value)
 ```

-## 10. Directories added to Makefiles
+## 11. Directories added to Makefiles
 Type
 ```
 make checkdirs
 ```
 at EPICS top level and make sure it completes ok

-## 11. Add IOC to EPICS hardware list
+## 12. Add IOC to EPICS hardware list

 Once the IOC is reviewed and tested with hardware, [add it to the EPICS hardware list](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Add-ioc-to-epics-hardware-list)

-## 12. Initialising Setpoints

-Setpoint pvs should have undefined field be initialised using `field(UDFS, "NO_ALARM")` this means that they can have alarm sensitive borders but will not alarm if they have never been set.

-Confirmed on Lakeshore 340.